cesardarizaleta/Satelite/README.md

 ```

 ## Access

+You can register with your email and your password as usually you do

-If you would like to get in touch, please feel free to email me directly at **cesardarizaleta@gmail.com**, or you can fill out the contact form on my portfolio
+Or If you would like to get in touch, please feel free to email me directly at **cesardarizaleta@gmail.com**, or you can fill out the contact form on my portfolio

 ## Technologies
 <div align="center" width='100%'>